spaziocodice/SolRDF/README.md

 SolRDF (i.e. Solr + RDF) is a set of Solr extensions for managing (index and search) RDF data.

-The difference between SolRDF and the jena-nosql project (specifically the Solr binding) is that in SolRDF the extensions are on the server side, while jena-nosql is a client-side project.

 The following page will guide you through the SolRDF quick installation.
 I assume you already have Java (7), Maven (3.x) and git on your system.

 Checkout the project Open a new shell and type the following: